cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 ## Personal workspace

-Your `Personal workspace` will display tasks you can access, and the tasks and projects you've created.
+Your `Personal workspace` will display the tasks and projects you've created.

 ## Create a new organization